chaudharyvineet/NETLIFYcms/src/pages/products/index.md

   anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
-      text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and